Just because it runs on gas doesn’t mean it should smell like it

 Always make sure your flue is open before lighting a fireplace, and have a pro perform a chimney flue inspection at least once per year.
 This will help ensure your flue is clean and properly venting those harmful combustion gasses.

-If your gas fireplace smells like burning plastic or gas, it may just be dust, pet dander, and other debris from the air being burned up by the fire.
+If your gas fireplace smells like gas or burning plastic, it may just be dust, pet dander, and other debris from the air being burned up by the fire.
 These tiny particles in the air can let off a burning plastic or other strange smell when the fire is burning.
-Of course, it can be hard to tell if this is really the issue, so always have a pro come by to inspect the fireplace if it starts to smell like gas or burnt plastic.
+Of course, it can be hard to tell if this is really the issue, so always have a fireplace pro near you come by to inspect the fireplace if it starts to smell off.

-Consider keeping an air purifier in the room of your gas fireplace to help mitigate air pollutants from burning in the fireplace.
+Consider keeping an air purifier in the room where your gas fireplace is located to help mitigate air pollutants from burning in the fireplace.

 A clean fireplace will burn more efficiently and will be less likely to emit strange odors.
 Be sure to learn how to clean a gas fireplace, including any logs or rocks, to remove debris and other buildup.
 Plan to clean your fireplace about once a month, especially in winter when it gets the most use.